milvus-io/milvus/docs/design_docs/MEP-Template.md

 ## Compatibility, Deprecation, and Migration Plan(optional)
 - What impact (if any) will there be on existing users?
-- If we are changing behavior how will we phase out the older behavior?
+- If we are changing behaviors how will we phase out the older behavior?
 - If we need special migration tools, describe them here.
 - When will we remove the existing behavior?